-Fine blade; dark green color in growing season, warm brown in dormancy, excellent color retention
+Fine blade; dark green color in growing season, warm brown in dormancy; excellent fall color retention

 High; better than other Zoysias